Sudanese capital quiet as 24-hour ceasefire takes hold | Law-Order

 The Sudanese capital Khartoum was relatively calm on Saturday morning as a U.S. and Saudi-brokered 24-hour ceasefire took effect, providing a window for humanitarian assistance and giving the public a break from the intense fighting.

-The fighting which began on April 15, has turned the metropolitan area including Khartoum and its sister cities Bahri and Omdurman into a war zone and led to conflict in Sudan's Darfur and Kordofan regions to the west.
+The fighting has turned the metropolitan area including Khartoum and its sister cities Bahri and Omdurman into a war zone, and led to conflict in the Darfur and Kordofan regions to the west.
 Before the start of the truce at 6 a.m.
 (0400 GMT), residents reported anti-aircraft missiles firing in southern Khartoum and the Sharg el-Nil district across the Nile, which also saw air strikes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)